 database tool without goals is like flying a plane through clouds without a compass: you have

 the tools you need but no sense of direction.
-This chapter describes the goals of database design.
+This module describes the goals of database design.
 By studying information containers such as files

 that can play the role of a database, it defines properties that good databases have and problems that